bmanders716/bmanders716.github.io/cookbook.md

                Grated rind of one lemon and juice of two Grated rind of one lemon and juice of two.

-A Savoury Omelet SoufflÈe
+A Savoury Omelet SoufflÈ•ç
-A Savoury Omelet SoufflÈe.
+A Savoury Omelet SoufflÈ•Æ

 _Method._--Peel and cut up the apples
 _Method._--Peel and cut up the apples.